 Other highlight features include Samsung Pay, 4GB of memory, day-long battery life and offline Spotify support.

 This watch by Suunto is a great alternative to Garmin Fenix Series, as both are multisport watches.
 Suunto 7 has tailored sport modes for swimming exercises in pools or in open water.
 The watch is waterproof for up to 50 m, and there are physical buttons to navigate under water.

 Like Samsung and Apple, the watch disable the touch screen when using swimming sport modes.

 Suunto App Heatmaps makes it easy to find popular open water swimming spots.
 You can check them directly on the watch.
 The advanced GPS tracking would allow you to track your swimming on a map, but it is a little tricky to use, as you might lose signals while inside water.

 The watch has a built-in heart rate sensor, but for better accuracy you would have to pair an external HRM chest strap with it.
 While sea or ocean swimming, it would allow you to keep tabs on your duration and other key metrics like your stroke, pace, intervals and breaks.

 There is an interval training mode in it for serious athletes.
 You can sharpen your techniques while open water swimming with detailed metrics.
 The watch can also give you SWOLF score after analyzing your sessions, swim style, and stroke rates.

-Other than the swim tracking, there are loads of other sports to choose.
-It can track running, hiking, and a number of other exercise.
-Also, the watch has pretty decent smartwatch features like contactless payment, calling and texting and offline Spotify support.
+Other than the swim tracking, there are loads of other sports to choose from.
+It can track running, hiking, and a number of another exercise.
+Also, the watch has pretty decent smartwatch features like contactless payment, calling and texting, and offline Spotify support.